SiyuanYan1/Transmission-BVM/README.md

 ### code

-We provide a sampling-based BVM model and a sampling-free transmission-BVM.
+We provide both sampling-based BVM and sampling-free transmission-BVM.